DutchDS/Matplotlib-Challenge/README.md

-# Matplotlib-Challenge
+# Week 5 MatplotlibChallenge
-Week 5 Homework - Working with Matplotlib
+By A. Rijpkema on 11/9/2019

 These weeks challenge encompassed analyzing tumor and metastatic site growth over a 45 day period in a group of mice that were given 9 different kind of drugs or a placebo.